kis11/robo-advisor/README.md

 python roboadvisor.py
 ```

-You should then get a prompt.
+You should then get a prompt to enter a ticker.
+If your ticker is valid, the process will go through and you will be able to get a recommendation.
+In the event that you type an invalid response (i.e. a ticker that is not on an exchange), the system will prompt you to try again.